rewls/system-reference-manual/strcmp-3.md

 ## DESCRIPTION

+- The strcmp() function compares the two strings s1 and s2.

 - The comparison is done using unsigned characters.

 - strcmp() returns an integer indicating the result of the comparison, as follows: